davidkeen/gpxconnect/readme.txt

 = How do I add a download link to a post? =

 1. Create a custom field called 'gpx' with GPX data.
 1. Insert the [gpxconnect] shortcode into your post.
 Use the 'name' parameter to specify the filename that is created on the device.
 This should be unique.
-Eg, [gpx name=my_route]
+Eg, [gpxconnect name=my_route]

 = How can I report a bug/feature request? =